The Paranda Network

 Born in Kabul, Afghanistan in 1990, Parwana was raised in Quetta, Pakistan.
 She earned both her B.A. in 2015, with a major in Comparative Literature (with Honours) and a minor in Creative Writing (Poetry) under the supervision of late Eavan Boland, and her M.A. in Religious Studies in 2016 from Stanford University.
 She then moved to Cambridge University to pursue a PhD in Persian Studies at Trinity College in September of 2016 and completed a thesis titled, ‘Poetry and Poetics: the Sufi Eye and the Neoplatonic Vision in Jāmī’s Salāmān va Absāl’, in 2020.
 She took up a junior research fellowship as the Carmen Blacker Fellow at Peterhouse, Cambridge University in October 2020.

-Zarghuna Kargar – Project Advisor and Translator
+Zarghuna Kargar – Editor

 Zarghuna is an award-winning journalist for BBC World News, based in London.
 She produced and presented the BBC Afghan Woman’s Hour and is the author of Dear Zari, The Secret Lives of Women in Afghanistan (2012), a book that reveals the secret lives of women across Afghanistan and allows them to tell their stories in their own words.
 She has dedicated most of her journalistic career to working for and with Afghan women, reporting and writing their stories.
 She also wrote Amina’s story, in 2013’s Girl Rising documentary.
 Zarghuna speaks Pashto, Dari, English and Urdu.